 Step one:

-First, wash and dry the fruit and place it on a skewer.
+First, wash and dry the fruit and place each piece on a wooden skewer or bamboo skewer.

 Step two:

 Then put the water and sugar in a medium sized pot and bring it to a boil over medium-high heat.
-Using a candy thermometer, boil the sugar water until the temperature reaches between 250 and 300 degrees Fahrenheit.
-This will take ~10-20 minutes.
+Using a candy thermometer, boil the sugar water until the sugar dissolves and the temperature reaches between 250 and 300 degrees Fahrenheit.
+This will take about 10-20 minutes.

 Step three:

-Once the sugar water mixture has come to temperature, quickly dip the fruit skewers into the sugar mixture to coat the fruit and then place each fruit skewer on a baking sheet lined with parchment paper.
+Once the sugar water mixture has come to temperature, quickly dip the skewered fruit into the hot syrup to coat the fruit and then place each fruit skewer on a baking sheet lined with parchment paper.

 Step four: